GKielbasa/Reddit-clone-/README.md

+In development.

-In development React, TypeScript, Next.js, fireBase clone of reddit
+React, TypeScript, Next.js, fireBase clone of reddit